 The amended Dangerous Dogs Act 1991 came into effect on 13 May 2014.
 This law applies to every single dog owner in England and Wales, regardless of the dog's size or breed.
 Under Section 3, it is a criminal offence for the person in charge of the dog to allow it to be ‘dangerously out of control' in a public place.
 A dog does not have to bite to be deemed dangerous in the eyes of the law.
 Generally, if a dog bites a person, it will be presumed to have been ‘dangerously out of control'; however, even if the dog does not bite, but gives the person grounds to feel that the dog may injure them, the law still applies.

-Under the Act it is against the law to own certain types of dog, namely the pit bull terrier, Japanese Tosa, Dogo Argentino and Fila Braziliero, without a court exemption.
+Under the Act it is against the law to own certain types of dog, namely the Pit Bull Terrier, Japanese Tosa, Dogo Argentino, Fila Braziliero and XL Bully (from the 1st of February 2024) without a court exemption.
 However, the Act judges dogs according to their ‘type' rather than their specific breed.
 Therefore the Act also covers those having significant physical characteristics of the aforementioned breeds.
 It is up to the courts to decide the inclusion or exclusion of any particular dog from coverage by the Act, and every dog is judged individually on a case-by-case basis.